TeaSitta/AI-Horde-Worker/README.md

 * First put your worker into maintenance to avoid aborting any ongoing operations.
 Wait until you see no more jobs running.
 * In the terminal in which it's running, simply press `Ctrl+C` together.

-# Model Usage
-Many models in this project use the CreativeML OpenRAIL License.
-[Please read the full license here.](https://huggingface.co/spaces/CompVis/stable-diffusion-license)

 # Docker